playcanvas/developer.playcanvas.com/content/en/user-manual/xr/using-webxr.md

 ## Starting XR Session

 The API for entering XR is on the Camera Component or [XrManager][2] on the Application.
-To start VR presenting you should use the `startXr` method on a CameraComponent and provide arguments object with the type of session and reference space type:
+To start VR presenting you should use the `startXr` method on a CameraComponent and provide type of XR session, reference space and optional object with additional arguments:

 ```javascript
 entity.camera.startXr(pc.XRTYPE_VR, pc.XRSPACE_LOCAL);